-Between 2004 and 2006,

-Maranatha constructed nearly

-100 churches in Peru to provide

-places of worship for the growing

-number of congregations.

-As Seventh-day Adventist

-membership has continued to

-grow in the country, church

-leadership in Peru asked

-Maranatha to return to build

-more churches and schools.
-The

-first project for this latest effort

-began in late 2019.
+Between 2004 and 2006, Maranatha constructed nearly 100 churches in Peru to provide places of worship for the growing number of congregations.
+As Seventhday Adventist membership continued to grow in the country, the Adventist Church leadership in Peru asked Maranatha to return in late 2019 to start a new effort to build more churches and schools.